 Used student clarinet prices can range greatly from around $25 to $700, depending mostly on its condition, material, and brand.

-What to Check Before Buying a Second-Hand Clarinet
+Important Factors to Consider Before Buying a Second-Hand Clarinet

 - Does it have any missing pieces?